rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:code:rlmeta-poster-2/src/assembler.rlmeta:^  Target:^  [^ ]

-These commands are then evaluated bu running the `asts` rule on the `patches` list.
+These commands are then evaluated by running the `asts` rule on the `patches` list.
 This starts another parse on the given stream.

 $:code:rlmeta-poster-2/src/assembler.rlmeta:^.*-> run.*patches:.